Romanitho/Winget-AutoUpdate/README.md

 Add (or remove) the apps' ID you want to disable autoupdate to 'excluded_apps.txt'.
 (File must be placed in scripts' installation folder, or re-run install.bat).
 - #### Or White List
 From 1.7.0 version, you can update only pre-selected apps.
 To do so, create an "included_apps.txt" with the apps' ID of the apps you want to auto-update and run the `Winget-AutoUpdate-Install.ps1` with `-UseWhiteList` parameter.
 Related post: https://github.com/Romanitho/Winget-AutoUpdate/issues/36

+### Notification Level
+From version 1.9.0, you can choose which notification will be displayed: Full, Success only or none.
+Use `-NotificationLevel` parameter when you run `Winget-AutoUpdate-Install.ps1`

+### Notification language
+You can easily translate toast notifications by creating your locale xml config file (and share it with us :) ).

 ### Default install location
 By default, scripts and components will be placed in ProgramData location (inside a Winget-AutoUpdate folder).
-You can change this with script argument.
+You can change this with script argument (Not Recommended).
-### Notification language
-You can easily translate toast notifications by creating your locale xml config file (and share it with us :) ).

 ### When does the script run?
 Scheduled task is set to run:
 - At user logon
 - At 6AM Everyday (with the -StartWhenAvailable option to be sure it is run at least once a day) This way, even without connected user, powered on computers get updated anyway.

 ### Log location
 You can find logs in install location, in log folder.

 ### "Unknown" App version
 As explained in this [post](https://github.com/microsoft/winget-cli/issues/1255), Winget cannot detect the current version of some installed apps.
 We decided to skip managing these apps with WAU to avoid retries each time WAU runs: